creative-passport/artist-hub/index.md

 ## Assumptions

 - Music Makers want more control of their digital presence
-- Superfans would prefer to follow a musician directly instead of losing the latest updates amongst the noise on streaming and social media sites
+- Superfans would prefer to follow a musician directly instead of searching for the latest updates amongst the noise on streaming and social media sites

 # Solution Design